-In our daily worship time, Christian values and morals will explored and the children will be expected to uphold these values in their school life in the classroom and with their peers and the adults they work with.
+In our daily worship time, Christian values and morals will be explored and the children will be expected to uphold these values in their school life in the classroom and with their peers and the adults they work with.

 Throughout the R.E. curriculum, other religions and beliefs are studied, which include Judaism and Hinduism.
 The children will compare and contrast these beliefs against the core Christian roots St Elisabeth’s CE upholds.

-Parental Rights of Withdrawal in a Voluntary Aided School.
+Parental Rights of Withdrawal

 The Worship and Religious Education provided by the school is in accordance with the Church of England.
 This foundation is also reflected in the curriculum and the whole life of the school community.
 Since the conduct of the school as a whole reflects the Church of England ethos, removal of pupils from Worship and/or Religious Education (as parents are legally entitled to do) cannot insulate them from the religious life of the school.

 At St Elisabeth's Church of England Primary School, the daily act of collective worship is viewed as an integral and important part of school life.
 Through this and in the general ethos of the school we seek to promote our mission statement, where all pupils belong, believe and become.

 It is a time where we come together to share our love of God based on promoting the Christian values which permeate the ethos of the school.
 As such, the contributions of staff, pupils, church clergy and other visitors are valued highly.
 We also actively seek to encourage the attitudes of awe, wonder and reflection.
 We have regular contributions to assembly.
 In accordance with Manchester Diocesan Guidelines, our school ensures that every child is entitled to an opportunity for daily worship.

 Withdrawing Pupils from Collective Worship

 The 1996 Education Act gives parents the legal right to withdraw their children from collective worship.
 This is upheld under the 1998 Act.